ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/03-Analyze-Uri-With-Custom-Model.md

-# Analyze File with Custom Model
+# Analyze Uri with Custom Model

-This sample demonstrates how to analyze a new document from your local filesystem against an existing custom Form Recognizer model.
+This sample demonstrates how to analyze a new document from any internet-addressable Uri against an existing custom Form Recognizer model.

 ## Prerequisites